vishaljaiswar888/real-estate-house-price-prediction/README.md

 - Ridge - (82.46% r2_score)

 - As per the above r2_scores, Linear Regression and Ridge where performing a bit better than Lasso.
-That's why for build the web framework I chose Ridge ML Model with 82.46% r2_score.
+That's why for building the web framework I chose Ridge ML Model with 82.46% r2_score.